SantiagoInteractive/mobilpay-card-gateway-for-woocommerce/README.md

 ## Changelog
 #### v 1.0
-- Initial release (Tested up to WP 4.6 with WC 2.6.4)
+- Initial release (Tested up to WP 4.6 with WooCommerce 2.6.4)

 ## Donate
 I put some of my free time into developing and maintaining this plugin.